Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Method

-Here, in order to compute the alignment error, pairwise correspondences are established using a nearest-neighbor search algorithm (e.g., KD-tree~\cite{bentley1975multidimensional}).
+Here, in order to compute the alignment error, pairwise correspondences are established using a nearest-neighbor search algorithm (e.g., KD-tree~\cite{bentley1975multidimensional}) as:

+where $k$ denotes the iteration.
 Classical ICP adopts $l_2$ distance as the error metric between the matched point pairs.
 Ultimately, the optimal rigid transformation is obtained by iteratively solving a series of least-squares problems as:

-to update the rotation $\mathbf{R}$ and translation $\mathrm{t}$ until convergence.
+to update the rotation $\mathbf{R}$ and translation $\mathbf{t}$ until convergence.
 With this theoretical background, we investigate how ICP contributes to consistent instance ID assignment across frames while enhancing robustness against outliers.